Just-Simon-Dev/Just-Simon-Dev/README.md

 ## Hi there 👋

+🔭 I’m currently working as Freelancer previosly was an Software Engineer and Junior Machine Learning Specialist focusing on image classification.

+🌱 I’m currently learning a Data Engineering

+👯 I’m looking to collaborate on various projects, espacially in C#, python.

+📫 How to reach me by my mail: szymonsoborowski@gmail.com

+⚡ Fun fact:
+I'm currently a student of Gdańsk University Of Technology
 <!--
 **Just-Simon-Dev/Just-Simon-Dev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.